rohansikder/MultithreadedIndexingAPI/README.md

 6. Quit - This exists the application

 Options 2 to 4 are not required as they are provided for you.

+How it works:
+This program takes in an eBook and reads it line by line using virtual threads and then splits it up into individual words and puts it into a set, this is also done for the dictionary and common words which the program disregards when outputting the file.
+The program checks through the words from the eBook and dictionary and if they match it outputs its definition.
+Before this is done the most common words are removed from eBook words.